repleo/bounca/docs/source/tutorials/create_certificate_authority.rst

     :alt: Inspect CRL and OCSP links of intermediate certificate
     :figclass: align-center

-    Inspect CRL and OCSP links of intermediate certificat
+    Inspect CRL and OCSP links of intermediate certificate

 This guide has shown you how to setup a root certificate authority with BounCA and how to generate an intermediate certificate.
 You can now generate server certificates (:ref:`create_server_certificates`) and client certificates (:ref:`create_client_certificates`) to enable encrypted HTTPS connections and client authorisation.